 - The above criteria must be met prior to administration of allergy serum at our Health Center.

 - If you are so late for your shot that your allergist's written instructions do not apply to the situation, it is your responsibility to call your allergist's office and ask them to fax us instructions.

 - Injections are given Monday from 8 a.m. to 10:30 a.m., Tuesday from 9 a.m. to 11:30 a.m., Wednesday from 9 a.m. to 11:30 a.m., Thursday from 8 a.m. to 10:30 a.m.and Friday from 8:30 a.m. to 10:30 a.m. by appointment only.

-- Injections are administered by a nurse.
+- Injections are administered by a registered nurse.
 Disposable syringes and needles are provided.

 - Students are responsible for taking their solution and instructions with them if they will need an injection while away from Ball State.

 - The Health Center provides storage for allergy serum at the Health Center.
 Reasonable care is taken to insure their safety.
-Refrigeration temperatures are monitored daily when the health center is open and if the temperature is out of range, it is addressed promptly and vaccines are moved to a different storage location.
-Under certain circumstances these precautions may be insufficient and damage to sera may occur.
+Refrigeration temperatures are monitored daily when the Health Center is open and if the temperature is out of range, it is addressed promptly and vaccines are moved to a different storage location.
+Under certain circumstances these precautions may be insufficient and damage to serum may occur.

 - Please be advised that the Health Center will not assume financial responsibility for damage caused by such unforeseeable occurrences.
 In the event of probable damage to your serum, you will be notified to obtain fresh serum from your providing physician.

 - Current health care organization guidelines prohibit storage of expired medications.
 Therefore, expired allergy extracts will be destroyed.

 - Injections for venom, bees, wasps and yellow jackets, etc., are not given in this facility.
 The staff can refer you to an allergist in the area if you need these injections.